 Smith v.
-Cain 565 U.S. 418, 132 S. Ct.
+Cain 565 U.S. 73, 132 S. Ct.
 627 (2012)

-FACTS: The defendant was convicted of several murders substantially based upon testimony from a witness who identified the defendant as the perpetrator.
-During the appeal process, the defendant obtained government records that included copies of the investigator's notes.
+FACTS: Smith was convicted of several murders substantially based upon testimony from a witness who identified him as the perpetrator.
+During the appeal process, Smith obtained government records that included copies of the investigator's notes.
 The notes indicated that on the night of the murders, the witness could not provide a physical description of the perpetrator beyond the person's race, and that the witness did not see the perpetrator's face.
-The notes had not been provided to the defendant prior to trial.
+The notes had not been provided to Smith prior to trial.

-ISSUE: Whether the notes constituted Brady material,

-requiring their disclosure to the defendant?

-HELD: Yes.
-The notes were material to the defense and

-should have been turned over to the defendant.
+- ISSUE: Whether the notes constituted Brady material, requiring their disclosure to the defendant? - HELD: Yes.
+The notes were material to the defense and should have been turned over to the defendant.